NorthStarUAS/aura-hardware-legacy/README.md

 # aura-cape

-This is a Beaglebone cape designed to interface an ardupilot mega/mini with a beaglebone linux computer.
+This is a Beaglebone cape designed to interface an ardupilot mega (APM2) with a beaglebone linux computer.

 Primary design goals: